timsuchanek/lycheeJS/lychee/api/core/Environment.md

 	var lychee  = sandbox.lychee;
 	var example = sandbox.example;

-	// example.Bar is now loaded and available
+	// This configuration assumes that a "./source/Bar.js" exists as example.Bar

 });
 ```